jeffers-io/jeffers.io/README.md

 ## Creating the Stack

-The `infrastructure.template` builds out all the AWS infrastrcture.
+Domain registration and certification creation is manual, but then `infrastructure.template` builds out all the AWS infrastructure.

 Something like